ProjectData-to-Action Campaign for Parenting Students

 • Publications and Events

 • More than 4 million college students in the United States have children, representing nearly one in five undergraduate students and over a quarter of graduate students.
-But despite this group’s large size, an absence of data about their characteristics, experiences, and outcomes at the student level renders them nearly invisible.
+But despite this group’s large size, the absence of data about their characteristics, experiences, and outcomes at the student level renders them nearly invisible.

 It is difficult to prioritize a population we cannot see.
 The slogan for the campaign for the Oregon student-parent data collection bill was, “When you are invisible, so are your problems.”